FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/README.md

 - The official project name is "FinOps Open Cost and Usage Specification"
 - The official acronym used by the FinOps Open Cost and Usage Specification project is "FOCUS"
-- While the official acronym includes the word "Specification" it is still acceptable to refer to the working group output as the "FOCUS Specification"
+- While the official acronym includes the word "Specification", it is still acceptable to refer to this working groups output as the "FOCUS Specification"

 ## About the project